 Hitting Behind the Ball

 In the near future I will do a long article on hitting behind the ball but will briefly address it here.
 The reason most people hit behind the ball is because their body stops moving and their hands and arms take over.
-Rotation swing players go through phases when they hit shots just a tad bit chunky.
+Rotational swing players go through phases when they hit shots just a tad bit chunky.
 This is because they use their arms at the top of their backswing and then the body stops turning at impact and they use their hands to get the club to the ball.
-The timing is off and they hit it a little fat.
+The timing is off and they hit it a little fat or heavy.

 Armsy swingers or “fall back flippers” hit fat shots all the time.
 In fact, they think a great shot is a semi fat shot.
 There are millions of golfers that have never hit a pure shot in their life so they don’t know what it is like to see the entire square club face through impact.
 If you are an armsy golfer and you hit behind the ball a lot, it is because your body is not rotating at all.
 Somehow you need to make sure your body keeps moving in the golf swing.
 There is no quick fix to this as all arms swingers are going to be inconsistent.

 You probably notice the more you play (or the more drunk you are) you tend to hit the ball less fat.
 This is because you can get your timing a little bit better.
 If you only play once or twice a month, you can forget expecting to hit pure shots through 18 holes.
 There are some very good amateur scorers that don’t have great swings that can get through 18 holes and shoot in the 70s with a few chunky shots but they can’t play four rounds of golf and shoot in the low 70s every single time.
 This is why professional golf tournaments are four rounds.
 Anyone that plays a lot of golf can get lucky for 18 holes.
 They are not going to get lucky for 72 holes.